averkoc/lxprivate/drafts/ws9_scripting.md

 * python3 demo.py
 * deactivate

-If you are not familiar with Python  that command sequence maybe difficult to remember but putting them in a script makes the demos much easier to start.
+If you are not familiar with Python  that command sequence maybe difficult to remember but putting them in a script makes it much easier to start.

 ```bash
 #!/bin/bash